mattsingleton2/TTA-C-Sharp/README.md

 # TTA-C-Sharp
 **Basic C# Projects from The Tech Academy**

+###	CarInsurance
+This is a .NET MVC application that takes user input, generates a quote, saves it all to a database and then allows for CRUD operations on that entity.
+There's an admin view as well with a controller set up for it to display those items.

 ### DailyReport
 This one's a super simple console application that just asks the user questions and does some super basic variable storage.
 No Try/Catch method in it yet.